wavefrontHQ/docs/pages/doc/metrics_security.md

 With this policy in place:
 * Members of the `Widgets` group are granted access if the metric starts with `widget.*` (Rule 1) and denied otherwise (Rule 4).
 * Members of the `Gadgets` group are granted access if the metric starts with `gadget.*` (Rule 2) and denied otherwise (Rule 4).
 * Members of the `Admins` group are granted access to all metrics (Rule 3).

-Any user not belonging to one of the groups covered by the rules have no access.
+* Users who don’t belong to the groups covered by the rules have no access.